 Before you fire up your computer and start gathering quotes, you should determine your ideal policy limits.
 Minimum liability insurance limits vary by state, but usually are not nearly enough to fully protect you.

-Gusner recommends carrying at least 100/300/50 in liability coverage, which translates into $100,000 per person and $300,000 per accident for bodily liability and $50,000 for property damage liability.
+Gusner recommends carrying 100/300/100 in liability coverage, which translates into $100,000 per person and $300,000 per accident for bodily liability and $100,000 for property damage liability.
 That's for the injuries and damage other people suffer if you cause an accident.
+If you have few assets, don't own a home and drive an old car that's not worth much, you can likely get by with liability limits of 50/100/50.

 You will also need collision and comprehensive insurance if you want your car repaired after it is hit by another vehicle or damaged from fire, vandalism, striking an animal or natural events, like hail storms.
 Comprehensive insurance also reimburses you for the vehicle's value, minus your deductible, if the car is stolen.